Maya Creative | 2025 Features | Autodesk

 Smart Extrude

-Extrude faces on a mesh in a flexible and predictable way, minimising manual cleanup of resulting geometry.
+Extrude faces on a mesh in a flexible and predictable way, minimizing manual cleanup of resulting geometry.

 UV editing and toolkit